BabylonJS/Documentation/content/features/featuresDeepDive/mesh/simplifyingMeshes.md

 Not all meshes can be simplified.
 Better said - all meshes can be simplified, some however, should not be.

-An object like a Box (if built in an optimal way, like the BABYLON.Mesh.CreateBox function) has no "extra faces" that can be removed. removing one single face will cause it to... not be a box.
+An object like a Box (if built in an optimal way, like the BABYLON.MeshBuilder.CreateBox function) has no "extra faces" that can be removed. removing one single face will cause it to... not be a box.

 ### A few "rules" to follow